Proven-Paradox/shaper-system/Handbook.md

 Targets: 1 enemy
 Cost: 10 MP
 Damage: x2 (Dark)
-Duration: 2 round
-Effect: If this Ability hits, the target becomes [Enervated](#enervate) for two rounds.
+Effect: If this Ability hits, the target becomes [Enervated](#enervate) for 2 Rounds.
 Description: Anything that does lingering darkness damage.
 This can be a dark incantation, invoking the aid of a dark spirit, a gravity weapon, speaking a curse that drains a foe's resolve, or similar effects.

 ------------